StarRocks/starrocks/docs/using_starrocks/query_cache.md

 ### Semantic equivalence

-When two queries are similar, do not need to be literally equivalent, and contain semantically equivalent snippets in their execution plans, they are semantically equivalent and can reuse each other's computation results.
+When two queries are similar, which does not mean that they must be literally equivalent but means that they contain semantically equivalent snippets in their execution plans, they are considered semantically equivalent and can reuse each other's computation results.
 In a broad sense, two queries are semantically equivalent if they query data from the same source, use the same computation method, and have the same execution plan.
 StarRocks applies the following rules to evaluate whether two queries are semantically equivalent:

 - If the two queries contain multiple aggregations, they are evaluated as semantically equivalent as long as their first aggregations are semantically equivalent.
 For example, the following two queries, Q1 and Q2, both contain multiple aggregations, but their first aggregations are semantically equivalent.
 Therefore, Q1 and Q2 are evaluated as semantically equivalent.